Bright Minds in Birmingham

-The Foundation is launching the Geoffrey Ma Scholarships, so that many more of Hong Kong’s most exceptional students can follow in his footsteps.
+The Foundation funds the Geoffrey Ma Scholarships, so that many more of Hong Kong’s most exceptional students can follow in his footsteps.
 Chief Justice Ma graduated from Birmingham in 1977 and served as Hong Kong’s Chief Justice of the Court of Final Appeal, from 2010 until his recent retirement.
 He is currently the Hong Kong Foundation’s first Honorary President.
 The Geoffrey Ma Scholarships not only honour his achievements but offer more of Hong Kong’s brightest and best the life-changing chance to study at Birmingham.

 Attracting the best academic students from Hong Kong is integral to developing our international goals, consequently improving our position in international rankings.
 Now, with support from the Hong Kong Foundation we have an opportunity to expand our scholarships and bursaries for students from Hong Kong.

 “I was really honoured to receive the scholarship and my parents were very proud of me.
 Having this financial support has helped me a lot.
 I’m so grateful to the generous alumni who supported my scholarship.

 My first year has been challenging as I’ve got used to a completely different lifestyle.
 It’s very different here from Hong Kong but the red brick campus is beautiful.
 I’ve made a lot of good friends, and am working hard studying for my course.”